vzeizer/Uda_Capstone_Sparkify/README.md

 # Results and Blog

-A detailed discussion of the results presented here are shown in this medium post.
+A detailed discussion of the results presented here is shown in this [medium post](https://vagnerzeizer.medium.com/sparkify-using-pyspark-to-predict-customer-churn-10060cff9d71).

 # Files Description: